sst/guide/_chapters/rollback.md

 # Rollback to previous build

 To rollback to a previous build, go to your Seed app.
-Notice we have pushed some faulty code to `dev` stage.
-Let's select `dev` to see a list of historical builds in the stage.
+Notice we have pushed some faulty code to `prod` stage.
+Let's select `prod` to see a list of historical builds in the stage.

 ![](/assets/best-practices/rollback-1.png)